 The Pelvic Cross Syndrome (PCS) commonly involves the Hip flexors (muscle responsible for bending the hip up), Gluteals (bottom muscles used to bring the hip back, and leg out to the side), abdominals (abdomen muscle) and the Hamstrings (muscle responsible for bringing the hip backwards).

-To fully comprehend the reason as to why there is a muscle imbalance, we need to understand the concept that when a muscle is in a shortened or tightened state (ie. such as in Prolonged sitting and poor postures) for long periods of time, it causes the weakening of muscles on the opposite side of the body.
+To fully comprehend the reason why there is a muscle imbalance, we need to understand this concept.
+A muscle that is shortened or tightened (ie. such as in Prolonged sitting and poor postures) for long periods of time causes the weakening of muscles on the opposite side of the body.
 This is referred as the “automatic reflex inhibition” by the brain.

-In PCS, the hip flexors become tight (due to poor posture).
+In Pelvic Cross Syndrome (PCS), the hip flexors become tight (due to poor posture).
 As a result of the automatic reflex inhibition by the brain, the abdominals and gluteals on the opposite side of the body weaken.
-Consequently, this muscle strength imbalance leads to an exaggerated curve in the lower spine which in turn causes low back pain.
-Because the gluteals are weak, its function is compromised and other muscles such as the hamstrings and back muscles are recruited to assist them in performing daily activities such as walking.
-This leads to overuse and tightness of the hamstrings and back muscles, which ultimately weaken the abdominals, and further increases the curve of the lower spine.
+Consequently, this muscle strength imbalance leads to an exaggerated curve in the lower spine.
+This in turn causes low back pain.
+Weak gluteals compromises its function.
+Other muscles such as the hamstrings and back muscles are recruited to assist them in performing daily activities.
+This leads to overuse and tightness of the hamstrings and back muscles.
+This ultimately weakens the abdominals, and further increases the curve of the lower spine.

-If these muscle differences are left untreated, the joints and muscles around may undergo changes progressively.
+The joints and muscles around may undergo changes progressively if these muscle differences are left untreated.
 Strength, flexibility and range subsequently decrease, which contributes to degenerative changes and pain in the lower back